Economic variable selection: Economic variable selection

 When the new data are not available, the cross-validated loss is an alternative.
 The data are split into two parts: the training and validation data.
 Then, the conditional expectation and the posterior distributions are estimated based on the training data, and by using the validation data in place of the new data, we have the estimated loss.
 When the data are divided into several groups, this process is repeated by treating one of them as the validation and remainings as the training.
 The cross-validated loss is the average of these losses.
-In Section \ref{sec:Illustrative examples}, the squared predictive loss is used as the adequacy measure and is estimated by the 10-fold cross validation.
+The remaining of this paper applies the 10-fold cross validation to estimate the predictive loss.
+Equation \eqref{eq:spe given model} in Appendix \ref{sec:Posterior, marginal likelihood, and loss} provides the analytical form of loss under the normal linear model with $g$-prior.